top of page

 • Archive your genotypes, by saving them on your computer for future interpretation by yourself or your children.

-• Share your genotypes with another person, a company, or other organization and allow them to interpret your data (see here for a list of available software packages and websites to view and work with raw genetic data).
+• Share your genotypes with another person, a company, or other organization and allow them to interpret your data.

 Each of these options is associated with a variety of potential risks and benefits.
 Interpreting raw genetic data is difficult and, in some cases, not currently possible.
 Please exercise great caution if you attempt to interpret your genes, or when sharing your results and asking someone else to interpret your genes.